Alfakynz/WildLight/README.md

 ## 📦 Installation

 ### 👤 For users

-#### With Modrinth
-1. Go on Modrinth
+1. Go on Modrinth or CurseForge
 2. Search and download WildLight from modpack section
-3. Use 4GB of RAM to play (recommended)
-4. Launch and play WildLight ✨

-#### With CurseForge
-1. Download WildLight-x.x.x.zip from [release](https://github.com/Alfakynz/WildLight/releases/latest)
-2. Open CurseForge and import the downloaded file
 3. Use 4GB of RAM to play (recommended)
 4. Launch and play WildLight ✨